BotYue/ELE-231-LTSpice-26Fa-SU/Chapter 1 Homework/Problem2_4R.md

 ## :orange: Required in your homework answer

 1. Include a screenshot of the plot of the current flowing thru R1
-1. Include a screenshot of the plot of the voltage drop across R1
+2. Include a screenshot of the plot of the voltage drop across R1
-3. Include a screenshot the power dissipation of R1 shown by LTspice
+3. Include a screenshot the power dissipation of R1 shown by LTSpice
-4. Calculate the power dissipation of R1 yourself, using the formula $P=V\cdot I$
+4. Calculate the power dissipation of R1 yourself.
+Use the formula $P=V\cdot I$, and with the current and voltage readings from LTSpice.